 - Stage 4.
 In this advanced stage, swelling and infection have spread beyond the tissues and into bones, joints, and tendons.
 The wound has become chronic and will not self-heal.

 - Stage 5.
 The foot becomes permanently infected and crippled.
 The infection becomes so bad that it starts to spread throughout the foot and is visible on the top of the foot.

 Untreated bumblefoot can begin to develop into a sore that consumes the entire foot of the chicken, causing lameness.

 The infection doesn’t often heal without treatment because of a chicken’s slightly odd foot and leg structure.
 If you leave it untreated, you’ll end up with a bird that’s 100% lame and in a lot of pain.

 The process of treatment begins with wrapping your chicken up in a towel.
-This will keep it in the dark and stop all the flapping.
-The treatment performed to rid your chicken of early-stage bumblefoot involves emptying out the foot’s cavity, then cleaning out the wound.
-After you’re done, you want to cover the wound with a sterile dressing.
+It will keep it in the dark and stop all the flapping.
+This intervention to rid your chicken of early-stage bumblefoot involves emptying the foot’s cavity.
+Then, cleaning out the wound.
+After, you want to cover the injury with a sterile dressing.

 In more advanced stages, the infection will need to be removed by a trained veterinarian.